gxnca/gxnca/README.md

 ##             Hi there 👋 I'm Gonçalo

 # 💫 About Me:
-🔭 I’m currently studying at Universidade do Minho<br>🌱 I’m currently learning Imperative Programming<br>💬 Ask me about anything<br>⚡ Fun fact: started to code at 11 yo
+🔭 I’m currently studying at Universidade do Minho<br>🌱 I’m currently learning Imperative Programming<br>⚡ Fun fact: started to code at 11 yo

 # 💻 Tech Stack: